 First, Rule Out Underlying Medical Causes

 One thing to keep in mind – it is very important to rule out any underlying physical medical issues that may be causing or contributing to one’s symptoms.
 If you or your loved one has not been examined by a primary care physician, it is important to begin there.
 At times, symptoms associated with mental health conditions may be related to or worsened by an underlying medical condition.

 Mental Health Symptoms/Diagnosis

-The Attention Deficit Disorder Association offers an online screening tool for adult ADHD on its website.
+The Attention Deficit Disorder Association website offers an online screening tool for adult ADHD.

-Families for Depression Awareness offers an online depression and bipolar disorder test on its website.
+Families for Depression Awareness website offers an online screening test for depression and bipolar disorder.

-Trauma Dissociation.com offers a screening tool for Dissociative Identity Disorder on its website.
+Trauma Dissociation.com offers a screening tool for dissociative disorders.

-The National Eating Disorders Association offers an online screening tool for ages 13 and over to determine if it’s time to seek professional help.
+The National Eating Disorders Association offers an online screening tool for ages 13 and up to determine if it’s time to seek professional help.

 SexHelp offers a free, basic online screening tool (and a more in-depth, low-cost tool) on its website to help people identify whether their sexual behaviors are cause for concern.